halestar/LaravelDropInCms/README.md

 We next publish the vendor files by doing:

-    php artisan vendor:publish --provider=halestar\LaravelDropInCms\Providers\CmsServiceProvider
+    php artisan vendor:publish

-Which will publish the migration files and the config files.
+And selecting the `halestar\LaravelDropInCms\Providers\CmsServiceProvider` service provider, which will publish the migration files and the config files.
 Before you run the migration, open the config file and look at the initial config.
 The only thing you may want to change at this time is the `table_prefix` option, if you would like to customize the table names for the CMS tables.
 Once you're happy, run:

     php artisan migrate